jsommers/jupyterlab-docker/README.md

 # usage

-You can download and run this image using the following commands:
+You can download this image with:

     docker pull jsommers/jupyterlab

+And run the image with:

     docker run -i -p 8888:8888 -v `pwd`:/notebooks -t jsommers/jupyterlab /bin/bash -c "mkdir -p /notebooks && cd /notebooks && jupyter-lab --notebook-dir=/notebooks --ip=0.0.0.0 --port 8888 --no-browser --allow-root"

+The command above will map the directory `/notebooks` within the docker image to your current working directory so that any notebooks can be saved in the host machine file system.

 Then, follow the prompt left by jupyter-lab: it will provide the URL to connect to via a browser on the host machine (http://localhost:8888).